scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** concentration, 1 hour.

 Temporarily enchant a weapon with magic.
-Target up to 5 weapons, adding 1 terrible die to your spelclasting roll for each weapon targeted.
+Target up to 5 weapons, adding 1 terrible die to your spellcasting roll for each weapon targeted.
 On success the weapons are considered +1 magic weapons.
 If you lose or drop concentration before the hour is finished the weapons retain the magic for 1 minute before fading completely.

 Add a proficiency die for every level above 2nd.